MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 with another line plot next to the one we have, in row 1 and column 2.

 We can use the non-mutating plotting syntax and pass a position in our figure as the first argument.
-When we index into a figure, we get a `FigurePosition` object which describes the position we want to put our new axis in.
+When we index into a figure, we get a `GridPosition` object which describes the position we want to put our new axis in.

 The plotting call returns an `AxisPlot` object which we can directly destructure into axis and plot.